odh-labs/edge-robotics/edge-hardware/pxe-boot/README.md

 The context is a realistic factory setting for operations edge use cases:
 - Operational Technology team runs it
-- No Internet access / images, logics, buildfile (eg ks) need to be on a single server
+- No Internet access / images, logics, buildfile (eg ks) need to be on a single server (RHEL 8.7 + DHCP + TFTP/HTTP)
 - No major resource constraints (think SNO, or OCP, no need for MicroShift)
 - Pug-in NUC to boot and image itself with RHEL 8.7 with Podman and MicroShift (rpm) installed.